junheeLee96/react-mediasoup-sfu/README.md

 ### Prerequisites

-You must create ssl keys
+You must create ssl keys.

-You must started with HTTPS via SSL keys
+You must started with HTTPS via SSL keys.
 See the code

 The "option" variable of /server/server.js
-And package.json of root folder which is config to start with HTTPS
+And package.json of root folder which is config to start with HTTPS.

 ## Blog